angsanley/stanley.id/content/resume.md

 ---
 title: Resume
 subtitle: Stanley Ang's Resume
-description: A final year Computer Science student, with specialization in Mobile Application and Technology.
-Very passionate about full-stack development with 3 years of experience in modern web and mobile development.
-  Highly experienced in Vue.js, React, React Native, and serverless architecture.
-Looking for a job opportunity in software engineering to apply my technical skills, knowledge, and experience.
+description: As a graduate of BINUS University School of Computer Science, I have specialized in Mobile Application and Technology.
+With over 3 years of experience in modern web and mobile development, I am very passionate about full-stack development.
+My expertise includes Vue.js,     React, React Native, and serverless architecture.
+Currently, I am seeking a software engineering position where I can apply my technical skills, knowledge, and experience.
 slug: resume
 date: 2022-03-07T13:26:58.368Z
 ---